hicommonwealth/edgeware-contracts-tutorials/5/collection-traits.md

 - `PackedLayout`: Types that can be stored to and loaded from a single contract storage cell
 - `SpreadLayout`: Types that can be stored to and loaded from the contract storage.

 You can learn more about these traits over [here](https://doc.rust-lang.org/book/appendix-03-derivable-traits.html) and [here](https://paritytech.github.io/ink/ink_storage/traits/index.html).
-These traits are implemented using `derive` atrribute like this:
+These traits are implemented using  the `derive` atrribute:

 ```rust
     #[derive(Clone, Copy, Debug, scale::Encode, scale::Decode, SpreadLayout, PackedLayout, scale_info::TypeInfo)]